-Garden Planning Tips Hide Ugly Features
+Garden Planning Tips Hide Ugly Features Top Tip

 Wouldn’t it be lovely if all the garden looked lovely, but sadly this is not the norm.
-Most gardens have an unloved area, a part of the garden you wished wasn’t there or an immovable feature that is just downright ugly!
+Most gardens have an unloved area, a part of the garden you wished wasn’t there or an immovable feature that is just downright ugly.
 The trouble is modern gardens are much smaller now, so these ugly bits become even more noticeable.
 This Garden planning tips hide ugly features post will help you come up with easy design solutions that won’t cost a fortune.
 But that will help you hide those ugly bits better!

-Distraction – you can’t hide ugly objects in a small space; you just need to make them less noticeable
+Distraction – you can’t hide ugly objects in a small space.
+You just need to make them less noticeable.

-Every garden has its bad bit, the problem arises when the bad bits become THE garden feature, so how do you reduce the negative visual impact?
+Every garden has its bad bit, the problem arises when the bad bits become THE garden feature.
+So how do you reduce the negative visual impact?

 With all these images, there is one common problem, one missing element that means all you end up looking at is the unattractive features.
 These could be concrete paths, bland paving slabs or lots of fence panels.
 So what is the missing element?